 Name: Class:

+Date: Song or Topic:

-Date: Grade:
+Grade: School:

+National Standards Achieved (check all that apply): • Singing alone and with 1.
+Lesson Focus (concepts and skills to emphasize)

 others a varied repertoire of music 2.
 Lesson Objectives:

 Performing on instruments alone and 2. a.

 with others a varied repertoire of music b.

 Improvising melodies, variations and с.

 accompaniments Composing and arranging music with 3. d.
 Introduction/Motivation

-specific guidelines Reading and notating music 4.
+specific guidelines • Reading and notating 5.

+music 4.
 Sequence:

-Listening to, analyzing, and describing music 7. a.
+Listening to, analyzing, and describing music a.

 Evaluating music and music performances b.

-Understanding relationships between music, the other arts с. d.
+• Understanding relationships between с.

-and disciplines outside u.
+music, the other arts and disciplines outside d.

-the arts е.
+the arts e.

 5. Review/Wrap-Up:

 6. Classroom Setup

 7. Materials Needed: a.

 b.

 с.